0xHieu01/MoodBuilder/README.md

 ---
 ## Built With

-- **Upstage AI API**: For robust document parsing (OCR) and the Solar Pro model powering empathetic mood analysis.
+- **Upstage AI API**: For robust document parsing (OCR) and the Solar Pro model powering empathetic mood analysis and LLM inference for AI agent.

 - **PinAI**: To seamlessly modify and fetch user persona data in AI agent that puts the humans at the center of conversation.